 Cape Cod Collaborative Arts Network (CapeCodCAN!) providing opportunities for inclusion and active participation in the arts for people with disabilities on Cape Cod.

-Over the last five years since CapeCodCAN’s inception, we have produced a number of performances, art programs and writing efforts.
-Among these Broadway and Beyond, our 2013 musical revue, Waiting for Oscar, our 2014 Hollywood Musical Revue and Scary Gary’s Graveyard of Golden Oldies Radio Show, our 2015 musical revue stand out as tremendous successes with each featuring nearly 90 performers, the majority with disabilities, and representing 8 different groups.
+Since CapeCodCAN’s inception in 2012, we have produced a number of performances, art programs and writing efforts.
+Among these Broadway and Beyond, our 2013 musical revue, Waiting for Oscar, our 2014 Hollywood Musical Revue and Scary Gary’s Graveyard of Golden Oldies Radio Show, our 2015 musical revue and Starship Bandstand, our 2016 musical revue stand out as tremendous successes with each featuring nearly 90 performers, the majority with disabilities, and representing 8 different groups.
 All were performed at Cotuit Center for the Arts and all had enthusiastic sell-out crowds.
+Additionally, in 2016 we introduced two Celebrating Ourselves Talent Shows featuring the performances of nearly 75 people in each of the one-night events.

 Additional productions have included The Beatles at Riverview, with Riverview School in April, 2103, Broadway and Beyond Revisited at the Sandwich Town Hall in June, 2013 and our Flash Mob and Waiting for Oscar Sampler at the John F. Kennedy Hyannis Museum in October, 2014 and Flash Mob 2015, also at the John F. Kennedy Hyannis Museum in May, 2015.
 All have all provided our members and audiences the opportunity to enjoy both attendance and participation in the performing arts.
 Inclusiveness has been key to all our productions.
 The harmony and joy of performers deeply resonates with our supportive audience.

 Our mission is to provide opportunities for inclusion and active participation in the literary, visual and performing arts for people with disabilities on Cape Cod.
 It has been proven that such an approach has tremendous benefits to the participants and the community.